algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 - **Purpose**:
   - Ensure the dataset meets validation criteria for accurate path calculations.
 - **Requirements**:
-  - The dataset must adhere to validation criteria outlined in **4.3 Data Integrity Verification**.
+  - The dataset must comply with the validation criteria outlined in **4.3 Data Integrity Verification**.
   - Refer to **6.2 Data Validation Tool** for the detailed workflow and implementation.

 ![diagram](/documents/images/APIrequest.png)